simonegarofalo/kangaroo/README.md

 **Keep everything in one safe place.**

 Kangaroo is a lightweight bookmark manager that lets you **save, view, and delete links** in a clean interface.

 Built with **Node.js, Express, MySQL, and Vanilla JS**, it provides a simple and personal way to keep your favorite URLs organized.

 ---

 ## Demo

-You can preview the app locally by opening index.html in your browser **after installation below** or see it live here: [Live Demo]
+You can preview the app locally by opening index.html in your browser **after installation below** or see it live here: [Live Demo](https://kangaroo-p2gq.onrender.com/).

 ---